WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config68-EOL is made for stable release 6.8.X EOL
 - mywsl-config69-EOL is made for stable release 6.9.X EOL
 - mywsl-config610-EOL is made for stable release 6.10.X EOL
-- mywsl-config611 is made for stable release 6.11.X
+- mywsl-config611-EOL is made for stable release 6.11.X EOL
 - mywsl-config612 is made for stable release 6.12.X

 - mywsl-configrc is made for release candidate 6.13-rc